MicrosoftDocs/dynamics365-guidance/guidance/resources/fs-resource-cell-template.md

-﻿---
+---
 title: Add crew information to resource cells
-description: Get sample code to help you customize information and how it shows in the schedule board in Dynamics 365 Field Service. ms.date: 07/08/2024 ms.topic: conceptual
+description: Get sample code to help you customize information and how it looks in the schedule board in Dynamics 365 Field Service. ms.date: 07/08/2024 ms.topic: conceptual
 author: edupont04